NREL/HPC/docs/Documentation/Systems/Vermillion/running.md

 ```

-## Running VASP
+## Running VASP on CPUs

 The batch script given above can be modified to run VASP.
 VASP with Open MPI is recommended.

 To load a build of VASP that is compatible with Open MPI:

 ```
+source /nopt/nrel/apps/210929a/myenv.2110041605
 ml vasp
 ```

 This will give you:

 ```
 [myuser@vs example]$ which vasp_gam
 /nopt/nrel/apps/123456a/level02/gcc-9.4.0/vasp-6.1.1/bin/vasp_gam
 [myuser@vs example]$ which vasp_ncl
 /nopt/nrel/apps/123456a/level02/gcc-9.4.0/vasp-6.1.1/bin/vasp_ncl
 [myuser@vs example]$ which vasp_std
 /nopt/nrel/apps/123456a/level02/gcc-9.4.0/vasp-6.1.1/bin/vasp_std
-[myuser@vs example]$
 ```

 Note the directory might be different.

 Issues have been reported running VASP on multiple nodes.
-The most reliable solution is to use a different build of the openmpi module and set the following variable.
+The most reliable solution is to use a different build of the openmpi module and set the OMPI_MCA_param variable, as shown below.
 This configuration has shown good results up to 4 nodes, but is not guaranteed to make VASP run successfully on 8 nodes.

 ```
 module use /nopt/nrel/apps/220525b/level01/modules/lmod/linux-rocky8-x86_64/gcc/12.1.0